 rRNA is an important constituent of ribosomes, the ‘factory’ where proteins are synthesized by living organisms. rRNA is among the most abundant RNA in cells, allowing probes of rRNA the ability to more efficiently detect microorganisms. rRNA also reflects the level of metabolic activity of the cell, therefore, in the detection of rRNA the probe signal strength is increased with metabolic activity of the cell.
 Therefore, rRNA probes have the advantages of higher sensitivity, reflect metabolic activity, and thus are able to demonstrate metabolically active infections.

-What does an ‘Indeterminate’ result mean on the molecular imaging (RNA probe) tests?
+What does an ‘Equivocal’ result mean on the molecular imaging (RNA probe) tests?

 What is confocal scanning laser microscopy?